dps923/winter2017/assignments/a8-core-data-fun.md

 <br>

 ### Getting started
-Get (download) the new *CombinedModel* app, which is in the GitHub repo.
+Get (download) the *CoreDataModel* app, which is in the GitHub repo.
 (Its path is notes/Project_Templates).

 Follow the instructions in its Readme.txt, to create an iOS app named **MyFriends**.
 <br>

 #### Verify that the app runs
 First, run the app in the iOS Simulator, so that you know that it does successfully run.
-It will display a list of academic programs offered by the School of ICT, because that's what the project template does, by default.
+It will display a list of teacher names, because that's what the project template does, by default.
 We will replace that functionality with our own.
 <br>

 #### Task preview
 In the sections that follow, you will perform these tasks:
 1. (more to come)
 <br>

+Design a Core Data model.

+Create a table view controller to manage the list of friends.

+Create a controller to handle the "add" functionality.

+Storyboard work:
+Delete the existing detail scene.
+Configure the list scene to work with the new table view controller.
+Make and configure a new "add" scene, it will work with a toolbar button.

 <br><br><br><br><br>